thindil/steamsky/bin/doc/MODDING.md

   go rest for the whole the player's ship's crew button.
 Optional.
 * Key `RepairPriorityIcon`: Path to the SVG image which will be used for set the repair priority for the selected module button.
 Optional.
+* Key `UpgradeButtonIcon`: Path to the SVG image which will be used for setting upgrades for the player's ship modules button.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode